preprocess/pre-phpx/readme.md

 - Install the Compoer dependencies
 - Run the tests _or_ execute the example scripts

 This should work on PHP 7.2 (where it was developed and tested).
-Make an issue if it's not working on 7.2, for you.
+Make an issue if it's not working on 7.2 _or_ if you'd like to see things added.

 ## Roadmap